Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 - Debuff removal: Swordmaster, Familiar, Wicce (all minor debuffs)
 - Healer: Rogue B, Swordmaster, Matriarch, Familiar
 - Exorcism: Wicce, Lich

+## Random thoughts

+Core: archer (2h bow sidegrade + double shot) + familiar (selfless kiss) or Accelerator + Eletrify

+- According to the mechanism of double shot, sidegrade bow is suited for the largest attacking area.
+- With the help of Strengthen, 4 shots in a row should be enough to KO a non-tank unit.
+The problem is to avoid critical hit, so the standing location of the target is important.
+To that end, making an ally standing behind the target or putting an obstacle might be useful.
+- Accelerator is much slower than the kiss (RT 80 vs 25).
+However, MP is much easier to generate than TP.
+In order to generate TP while stay near the archer in the backline, familiar might equip a bow as well.
+- 2h bow sidegrade is slow.
+Suppose the first double shot deals 200 damage, then there is still 150 TP left to be generated, which takes time.
+Though TP can be obtained easier by consumables (50 or 100 for a trap), but abusing consumables means cheating in my mind.

+## Interesting Battles

+New rules are applied now, see [here](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges/wiki/Experiment-Rules).

+### The Gates of Barnicia

+2020/4/3

+- Version: 0.970c
+- Enemy: 13 units with 1 Cleric, Level 20.
+- Player: up to 12, but only used 9.
+Level 20.
+No cleric due to the rule.

+Points

+- It is the first battle for experimenting rules.
+The code only nerfs healing tools for the player, and tools used by AI are barely affected.
+Also Electrify is nerfed.
+- Enemies have poor gears, and it is extremely easy to vanquish them all even without any heals.
+Last time I used 10 lv.18 units with poorest classes and that was far more difficult.
+Maybe I should try use only 8 or 7 units, or just use lv.
+18 ones.
+- They have 5 archers and 4 mages, so the goal is to counter those.

+Teams

+- Warlock: Book / Water / Silence Ward / Distill Mind / Clarity
+- Ninja: Fist side + Vritra (Falseflight) / Weapon / Deflect / Aow / Wild Hunt
+- Archer: 2H Bow side / Weapon / Aow / Tremendous Shot / Double Shot
+- Wicce: Dagger side / Draconic / Necro / Devour / Clarity
+- Knight: 1H Sword + Stun Shield / Divine / Silence Ward / Aegis / Rampart
+- Blade Knight: 2H Katana / Weapon / Deflect / Aow / Instill
+- Trickster: 1H Katana side + 1H Katana / Weapon / Deflect / Double Attack / Vampiric Kiss
+- Spellblade: Dagger / Weapon / Ice / Fire / Fated Circle
+- Vartan: Thrown / Weapon / Instill / Huapango / El Colas

+Game plan

+- Use Deflect, Sidestep (Haze) and Resilient (Solidify) to counter archers and mages.
+- Ninja, Archer spam silence.
+Wicce use Brainrot and Devour to shutdown mages.
+- Offensive core: Trickster + Blade Knight.
+Use Strengthen (Enlarge) to buff them and units with ranged weapons.

+Issues

+- Wild Hunt, Double Shot, Aegis, Huapango, El Colas are not used this time.
+- When Decoy is on, Instill will be blocked, so be careful.